JoseRuiz01/DeepLearningTraining/README.md

 ## Experiments
 ### 01 - ffNN
-Discuss and compare experiments using ffNNs, including optimization algorithm, number of layers / parameters, and performance obtained with our models on the testing data set, including the plots of the evolution of losses and accuracy performances.
+Discuss and compare experiments using ffNNs, including optimization algorithm, number of layers/parameters, and performance obtained with our models on the testing data set, including the plots of the evolution of losses and accuracy performances.

 ### 02 - Regularization